lemonmade/quilt/documentation/features/async.md

 }
 ```

 Using an `AsyncAction` directly can be handy, but it can also feel a little overwhelming — there’s a lot for you to remember to do on your own.
 You need to grab an `AsyncActionCache`, if you’ve got one, create the `AsyncAction`, and run the action at the appropriate time (including when any input to the function changes).
+You likely also want to cancel the active request if the component unmounts.
 If you want the data to be fetched during server rendering, you’d need to build on the above examples by suspending while the initial data is being fetched, and communicating the cache of results from the server to the client.

 To make this process easier, Quilt provides a handy `useAsync()` hook.
 This hook takes an async function to run and some details about how to cache the result.
 It will create and return an `AsyncAction` for you to use, as shown above, but provides smart default behavior.
 It will suspend if the `AsyncAction` has not yet run, and use a cache provided to Quilt’s `AsyncContext` component.
 The `AsyncContext` component will take care of serializing the cache from the server to the client, so that client-side rendering can pick up right where the server left off.